gobbez/ChessBot_Zoe/README.md

 # ChessBot_Zoe
-High Performing - Lichess Bot powered by Lichess Human Databases and Stockfish 17 that can vary thinking time and strength level based on opponent Elo and position evaluation.
+High Performing and Fast - Lichess Bot powered by Lichess Human Databases and Stockfish 17 that can vary thinking time and strength level based on opponent Elo and position evaluation.
+Now bot can find Opening name and human moves, plus its 10x faster!
 Telegram Bot to access Lichess Bot results real time!
-Human Opening Books to start as an human (work in progress) Ollama chatbot to interact with users (work in progress)
+Ollama chatbot to interact with users (work in progress)

+## Massive Update [19/10/2024]
+-Now bot can play even blitz or bullets if you want, improved the API calls to make it 10x faster!
-UPDATE: Now bot can find Opening name and human moves (if the game follows real Lichess games)
+-Now bot can find Opening name and human moves (if the game follows real Lichess games)

 <table>
   <tr>